DanWin/hosting/README.md

 As time syncronisation is important, you should configure ntp servers in `/etc/systemd/timesyncd.conf` and make them match with the entries in `/etc/rc.local` iptables configuration

-Enable the PHP-FPM default instances:
+Enable the PHP-FPM default instances and nginx:
 ```
 systemctl enable php7.2-fpm@default
 systemctl enable php7.3-fpm@default
 systemctl enable php7.4-fpm@default
+systemctl enable nginx
 ```

 Edit `/etc/fstab` and add the `noatime,usrjquota=aquota.user,jqfmt=vfsv1` option to the `/home` mountpoint and `noatime`to `/`.
 Then initialize quota: